-In 2017, DiCenzo led the Crusaders to their first-ever Patriot League Championship, going 4-0 in the conference tournament with series sweeps of Army West Point and Bucknell.
-Holy Cross then made its first appearance in the NCAA Tournament since 1978, competing in the Corvallis, Ore.
-Regional at Oregon State.
-The Crusaders earned their first NCAA Tournament victory since 1978 by defeating #25 Nebraska in their second game of the regional by a score of 7-4, eliminating the Huskers from the postseason.
-Four Crusaders were named to All-Patriot League teams in Austin Masel, Anthony Critelli, George Capen and Thomas Russo.
-Masel was named the Patriot League's Rookie of the Year, and also earned Freshman All-American honors from Collegiate Baseball.
-Critelli was named the winner of the 2017 Senior CLASS Award, a national award that focuses on the total student-athlete and encourages students to use their platform in athletics to make a positive impact as leaders in their communities.
+In his first year with the Crusaders in 2017, Kahovec helped guide the team to its first Patriot League Championship and the team's first NCAA Tournament appearance since 1978.
+The team went 4-0 in the conference tournament with series sweeps of Army West Point and Bucknell en route to the conference crown.
+Competing in the Corvallis, Ore.
+Regional at Oregon State, they earned their first NCAA Tournament victory since 1978 by defeating No. 25 Nebraska in their second game of the regional by a score of 7-4, eliminating the Huskers from the postseason.
+Four Crusaders were named to All-Patriot League teams in Austin Masel, Anthony Critelli, George Capen and Thomas Russo; Masel was named the Patriot League's Rookie of the Year and earned Freshman All-American honors from Collegiate Baseball.
+Critelli additionally earned the 2017 Senior CLASS Award.

-He came to Holy Cross after spending the past four seasons as the head coach and assistant athletics director at Bard College.
-Kahovec became the first head coach of the baseball program at Bard in the summer of 2012, a team which had not competed at the varsity level since 1937.
-During his four seasons at the helm, Kahovec had 10 players named to All-League teams and two All-Region (NY) selections, along with 19 on the All-League academic roster.
+Kahovec joined Holy Cross after four seasons as head baseball coach and an assistant athletics director at Bard.
+He became the first head coach of the baseball program at Bard in the summer of 2012, helping build the team to compete in the Liberty League after not competing at the varsity level since 1937.

-Before heading to Bard, Kahovec spent four years as an assistant coach and recruiting coordinator at the University of Rochester.
-In his time with the Yellowjackets, he served as the hitting coach and infield instructor.
+Before heading to Bard, Kahovec spent four years as an assistant coach at Rochester.
+In his time with the Yellowjackets, he served as a recruiting coordinator, hitting coach, third base coach and infield coach.
 He assisted in leading Rochester to two UAA Championships, two regular season Liberty League titles, three conference tournament appearances, a program-record 30 wins, a No. 7 national ranking and a Liberty League Coaching Staff of the Year award.
-Kahovec also helped develop one UAA and Liberty League Player of the Year, one UAA Rookie of the Year and 11 different all-region and all-conference selections.
+Kahovec also helped develop one UAA and Liberty League Player of the Year, one UAA Rookie of the Year and 11 different all-region and conference selections.

-Kahovec played four seasons at Rochester from 2005-2008.
+Kahovec played four seasons at Rochester from 2005 to 2008.
 His collegiate accolades include three All-Liberty League selections, two All-UAA awards and one all-region award.
 In his senior season, he helped lead the Yellowjackets to a regular season Liberty League title while batting .372.
 Kahovec also played professionally in the German National Baseball League for the Erbach Grasshoppers, where he was named team MVP in 2008.
-He also ranked in the top 10 in the league for batting average, on-base percentage, assists and fielding percentage.
+He also ranked in the top 10 in the league for batting average, on-base percentage assists and fielding percentage.

-Kahovec received his bachelor’s degrees in political science and English from the University of Rochester in 2008 and is currently working toward his masters degree in positive coaching from the University of Missouri.
+Kahovec received his bachelor’s degree in political science and English in 2008 and a master’s degree in educational psychology from Missouri in 2019.